A note on approximation in weighted Korobov spaces via multiple rank-1 lattices: Error analysis

 Similarly to the deterministic case, we aim to show the following bound

 For any $\bsk\in \Acal_d$, substituting the Fourier expansion of $f$ into the definition of $\widehat{f}_{N,\bsDelta}^{\mathrm{mult}}(\bsk)$ yields

 where the third equality follows from the character property of the lattice (Lemma~\ref{lem:character}), and the last equality follows from the change of variables $\bsl=\bsh-\bsk$.
-By the Cauchy--Schwarz inequality and the fact that $U^2_t(\bsk) = U_t(\bsk)$, we have
+By the Cauchy--Schwarz inequality and the fact that $U^2_t(\bsk) = U_t(\bsk)$, noting that the sum over $t$ contains exactly $\xi(\bsk)$ non-zero terms for each $\bsk\in \Acal_d$, we have

 Applying Lemma~\ref{lem:multiple_rank-1_property}, the sets of indices $\{\bsk + \bsl \mid \bsl \in P_{n_t, \bsg_t}^\perp \setminus \{\bszero\}\}$ for distinct $\bsk \in \Acal_{d,t}$ are pairwise disjoint and contained in $\ZZ^d \setminus \Acal_d$.
 Thus,